 - 1 John 3:18.
 "Dear children, let us not love with words or tongue but with actions and in truth."

 Choosing Which Bible Translation to Use

-Remember, too, that there are dozens of translations of the aforementioned verses.
-Before choosing one to include within your wedding invitation suite, research the different versions and choose the one that is most appropriate to your wedding's tone and style.
-A more formal invitation suite may call for an older translation such as one from the King James version, whereas a more casual invitation suite would be better suited to a New International translation.
+There are dozens of translations of the aforementioned verses, so before choosing one to include in your wedding invitations, research the different versions and choose the one that is most appropriate to your wedding's tone and style.
+A more formal invitation may call for an older translation, such as one from the King James version, whereas a more casual invitation would be better suited to a New International translation.
 Regardless of which translation you choose, be consistent, and use that same version throughout your wedding ceremony and reception to ensure consistency.